teamforage/forage-ios-sdk/README.md

 ForageSDK.shared.tokenizeEBTCard(
     bearerToken: bearerToken,
+    merchantAccount: merchantID,
+    // NOTE: The following line is for testing purposes only and should not be used in production.
+    // Please replace this line with a real hashed customer ID value.
-    merchantAccount: merchantID) { result in
+    customerID: UUID.init().uuidString) { result in
         // handle callback here
     }
 ```